A4Bio/E3-CryoFold/README.md

 bash run_example.sh
 ```

-This script runs the `inference.py` script with sample data provided in the `examples` folder.
-It uses a sample density map and a ground truth PDB file for evaluation.
+This script runs the `inference.py` script with sample data provided in the `data/inputs` folder.

-We also provide an example tutorial in `quick_start.ipynb`.

 ## Usage